itrimble/Mock-Interview/README.md

 *   What is the difference between an exploit and a vulnerability ?
 *   Tell me about your personal achivements or certifications ?
 *   How do you think your previous/current job skills translate to a job in cybersecurity ?
+*   What does your existing background help you in a Cybersecurity Position ?
 *   How would you harden a web server ?
 *   What is a weak information security policy ?
 *   What is MAC spoofing ?
 Explain